19hours/sg-statutes/Acts/Companies Act.md

 ### Payment of preliminary costs, etc.

-256\.—(1) The persons, other than the company itself or the liquidator thereof, on whose petition any winding up order is made, shall at their own cost prosecute all proceedings in the winding up until a liquidator has been appointed under this Part.
+256\.—(1) The persons, other than the company itself or the liquidator thereof, on whose application any winding up order is made, shall at their own cost prosecute all proceedings in the winding up until a liquidator has been appointed under this Part.

-(2) The liquidator shall, unless the Court orders otherwise, reimburse the petitioner out of the assets of the company the taxed costs incurred by the petitioner in any such proceedings.
+(2) The liquidator shall, unless the Court orders otherwise, reimburse the applicant out of the assets of the company the taxed costs incurred by the applicant in any such proceedings.

-(3) Where the company has no assets or has insufficient assets, and in the opinion of the Minister any fraud has been committed by any person in the promotion or formation of the company or by any officer of the company in relation to the company since the formation thereof, the taxed costs or so much of them as is not so reimbursed may, with the approval in writing of the Minister, to an extent specified by the Minister but not in any case exceeding $3,000, be reimbursed to the petitioner out of moneys provided by Parliament for the purpose.
+(3) Where the company has no assets or has insufficient assets, and in the opinion of the Minister any fraud has been committed by any person in the promotion or formation of the company or by any officer of the company in relation to the company since the formation thereof, the taxed costs or so much of them as is not so reimbursed may, with the approval in writing of the Minister, to an extent specified by the Minister but not in any case exceeding $3,000, be reimbursed to the applicant out of moneys provided by Parliament for the purpose.

-### As to costs when order made on petition of company or liquidator
+### As to costs when order made on application of company or liquidator

-(4) Where any winding up order is made upon the petition of the company or the liquidator thereof, the costs incurred shall, subject to any order of the Court, be paid out of assets of the company in like manner as if they were the costs of any other petitioner.
+(4) Where any winding up order is made upon the application of the company or the liquidator thereof, the costs incurred shall, subject to any order of the Court, be paid out of assets of the company in like manner as if they were the costs of any other applicant.

 [Aust.s.224.]

 [13/87]

-### Powers of Court on hearing petition
+### Powers of Court on hearing winding up application

-257\.—(1) On hearing a winding up petition, the Court may dismiss it with or without costs or adjourn the hearing conditionally or unconditionally or make any interim or other order that it thinks fit, but the Court shall not refuse to make a winding up order on the ground only that the assets of the company have been mortgaged to an amount equal to or in excess of those assets or that the company has no assets or in the case of a petition by a contributory that there will be no assets available for distribution amongst the contributories.
+257\.—(1) On hearing a winding up application, the Court may dismiss it with or without costs or adjourn the hearing conditionally or unconditionally or make any interim or other order that it thinks fit, but the Court shall not refuse to make a winding up order on the ground only that the assets of the company have been mortgaged to an amount equal to or in excess of those assets or that the company has no assets or in the case of an application by a contributory that there will be no assets available for distribution amongst the contributories.

-(2) The Court may on the petition coming on for hearing or at any time on the application of the petitioner, the company, or any person who has given notice that he intends to appear on the hearing of the petition —
+(2) The Court may on the winding up application coming on for hearing or at any time on the application of the person making the winding up application, the company, or any person who has given notice that he intends to appear on the hearing of the winding up application —

-(a) direct that any notices be given or any steps taken before or after the hearing of the petition;
+(a) direct that any notices be given or any steps taken before or after the hearing of the winding up application;

 (b) dispense with any notices being given or steps being taken which are required by this Act, or by the rules made thereunder, or by any prior order of the Court;

-(c) direct that oral evidence be taken on the petition or any matter relating thereto;
+(c) direct that oral evidence be taken on the winding up application or any matter relating thereto;

-(d) direct a speedy hearing or trial of the petition or any issue or matter;
+(d) direct a speedy hearing or trial of the winding up application or any issue or matter;

-(e) allow the petition to be amended or withdrawn; and
+(e) allow the winding up application to be amended or withdrawn; and

 (f) give such directions as to the proceedings as the Court thinks fit.

-(3) Where the petition is presented on the ground of default in lodging the statutory report or in holding the statutory meeting, the Court may, instead of making a winding up order, direct that the statutory report shall be lodged or that a meeting shall be held and may order the costs to be paid by any persons who, in the opinion of the Court, are responsible for the default.
+(3) Where the winding up application is made on the ground of default in lodging the statutory report or in holding the statutory meeting, the Court may, instead of making a winding up order, direct that the statutory report shall be lodged or that a meeting shall be held and may order the costs to be paid by any persons who, in the opinion of the Court, are responsible for the default.

 [U.K.s.225.]